amphioxus/plotter_code/README.md

 * Maximum spindle speed, RPM ($30): 1000
 * Minimum spindle speed, RPM ($31): 0

-Note: For laser engraving, I bought "LightBurn" (https://lightburnsoftware.com/), which does an excellent job when importing vector or raster images and turning them into an engraving.
+**Note:** For laser engraving, I bought "LightBurn" (https://lightburnsoftware.com/), which does an excellent job when importing vector or raster images and turning them into an engraving.
 It's not too convenient when using it for controlling the system when the plotter pen is installed, as it's optimized for laser systems.

 ## placement_grid.py

-A simple script that creates gcode for drawing a rectilinear grid onto my plotter bed
+A simple script that creates gcode for drawing a rectilinear grid onto my plotter bed.
+Useful for lining up paper.

 Example: